Gloomwood

 - Gloomwood offers a unique blend of immersive sim and survival horror gameplay, reminiscent of classic titles like Thief and Resident Evil.

-- The atmosphere and sound design are exceptional, creating a tense and immersive experience that keeps players engaged.
+- The atmosphere and sound design are top-notch, creating a tense and immersive experience that keeps players engaged.

-- The game currently lacks content, with only a few hours of gameplay available, which may not justify the price for some players.
+- Currently, the game is quite short, with only a few hours of content available, which may not justify the full price for some players.

-- Enemy AI can be inconsistent, sometimes failing to react realistically to player actions, which can break immersion.
+- The AI can be inconsistent, sometimes failing to react appropriately to player actions, which can break immersion.

-- The save system can be punishing, as players must rely on specific save points, leading to frustration if they die and lose progress.
+- The save system can be punishing, as players must rely on specific save points, leading to frustration if they die before reaching one.

 - 40 % positive mentions